Conner-Selby/coin_wanderer/README.md

 The print function does not handle large coin stacks well (e.g. 10+ starts throwing the columns out of alignment).
 This could be improved with padding/formatting the columns dynamically.
 Although in real-world scenarios it is likely that such things would be displayed outside of a terminal-based-environment.

+The coin constructor could be overloaded with an argument for a next coin, this could be used to dynamically insert coins into the linked list, perhaps to increase game complexity / features.

 **Note:**

 If you have any advice on how I might have approached this differently or improved the design please feel free to reach out, I welcome constructive criticism.